pixsys-electronics/nodered-podman-tutorial/README.md

 	<img src="assets/node-red-hamburger.png" alt="NodeRedWelcome" width="60%">

-	If you have followed the `Cockpit` guide, you will need to manually install the *dashboard* and the *modbus* modulesm otherwise go directly to section 4.3.
+	If you have followed the `Cockpit` guide, you will need to manually install the *dashboard* and the *modbus* module otherwise go directly to section 4.3.
 Type `node-red-dashboard` and press the "Install" button to install the module.
 Do the same thing with `node-red-contrib-modbus` and `node-red-contrib-serial-port`

 	<img src="assets/node-red-install-module.png" alt="NodeRedWelcome" width="60%">